iron-meteor/iron-router/Guide.md

   // route function.
   path: '/post/:_id',

+  // If we want to provide a specific RouteController instead of an anonymous
+  // one we can do that here.
+See the Route Controller section for more info.
+  controller: 'CustomController',

   // If the template name is different from the route name you can specify it
   // explicitly here.
   template: 'Post',